 Cows-tail or lanyard?

-Remember to always dress and stress your knots, put a knot in the end of your abseil rope and tie a stopper knot on anchor tie ins.
+Remember to always dress and stress your knots, put a knot at the end of your abseil rope and tie a stopper knot on anchor tie ins.

 Please feel free to contact me if you would like to discuss any aspect of this video or other skills.